Historic cabins offer simple but charming accommodation and a “summer camp” vibe at Grand Teton National Park

 There are lots of accommodation choices at Grand Teton.
 I picked the Colter Bay cabins for a summer trip with my husband and kids because I loved their connection with the park’s history.

 And with two adult-sized boys, a two-bedroom cabin was more appealing than four of us in a single lodge room.
-Camping, also available here, is a little too down to earth for me.
+Camping, also available here, is too down-to-earth for me and my finicky back.
 If you do want to camp at Colter Bay, all camping must be reserved ahead.
 Booking details are available here: Grand Teton camping.

 Beyond the cabins, the setting on Jackson Lake looked lovely and Colter Bay seemed to offer almost as many activities as a summer camp.

 How to Book Colter Bay Village Cabins

 The Colter Bay Village cabins are open from mid-May to early October and reservations can be made up to a year in advance.
 I booked about four months ahead and cabin choice was somewhat limited at that time, so book as far ahead as you can.
 Reservations for Colter Bay Cabins are made online or by calling 307-543-3100.

 Grand Teton has a flexible cancellation policy which I appreciated.
 That is not always the case at popular summer resorts, so it’s an upside here.
 Here is a link to all lodging within the park: Grand Teton Lodging Reservations.